amnesica/Feedsta/README.md

 ---

 **PLEASE NOTE**: Private profiles and stories can **NOT** be displayed at all.

 At the moment, Instagram prevents displaying more than 24 comments!

+If you use this app too much, you make too many requests to Instagram and Instagram may temporarily block you for it.
+Then none or only a few posts can be updated or displayed and profiles cannot be shown.
+At this moment, please just wait for some time before using this app again.
+Unfortunately, there is nothing I can do about it

 ---